magentabusiness/magentabusiness.github.io/_includes/docs/reference/snmp-api.md

 environment variable.

 Three significant versions of SNMP have been developed and deployed.
 SNMP v1 is the original version of the protocol.
 More recent versions, SNMP v2c and SNMP v3, feature improvements in performance, flexibility and security.
-ThingsBoard supports them all.
+IoT Hub supports them all.

 ### Device profile configuring